I lift my eyes up to the mountains. Where is my help? My help comes from the Lord.

-The above lines are familiar, because many of them come from the Psalms.
+The above lines are familiar because they come from the Psalms.
 God has been speaking to me through the Psalms quite a bit of late.
-See, when David wrote these, they weren’t really ‘songs,’ not yet, anyway.
+When David penned them, they weren’t really ‘songs,’ not yet, anyway.

-They were his prayer journals.
-Yes, David journaled before he turned his prayers into songs.
+They were prayer journals.
+Yes, David journaled, before turning his prayers into songs.

 But the LORD said to Samuel, “Do not look at his appearance or at his physical stature, because I have refused him.
 For the LORD does not see as man sees; for man looks at the outward appearance, but the LORD looks at the heart.”
 [I Samuel 16:7, NKJV]

-Samuel examined each of Jesse’s sons, from the eldest to the (almost) youngest.
-But the Lord did not choose any of the brightest and fairest of Jesse’s sons.
+Samuel examined each of Jesse’s sons, from the eldest to the second youngest, but the Lord did not choose the brightest and fairest of Jesse’s sons.
 He must have had some strapping young men for Samuel to think the first of them was the Lord’s anointed.

 Zero, zip, nada.

 Jesse did not consider his youngest son a person, really.
-He was just a kid, you know, not someone worthy for God to raise up as king.
-He was like, what, 12-15 years old?
-And super stinky from sleeping with Dad’s sheep 24×7.
+He was just a kid, not someone worthy for God to raise up as king.
+He was what, twelve to fifteen years old?
+And super stinky from sleeping with Dad’s sheep twenty-four seven.

 …as Goliath’s head rolls.

-Some have estimated the time between when David was anointed (~15 years old) to the time he was crowned king (~37) to be around 22 years.
+Some people estimate the time between when Samuel anointed David (around fifteen years old) to when David was crowned king to be as much as twenty-two years.

 So what happened during the interim?